-In May 2011, we entered into a new committed equity financing facility with Azimuth, under which we may sell to Azimuth up to the lesser of \$40.0 million or 21,018,431 of our shares of common stock over a 24-month term, which began on July 8, 2011.
-However, we may not be able to sell shares under either facility in the amounts desired or at all
+In September 2011, we entered into another committed equity financing facility with Azimuth, under which we may sell to Azimuth up to the lesser of \$35.0 million or 22,030,737 of our shares of common stock over a 24-month term, which began on September 13, 2011.
+In September 2011, we raised \$5.0 million before placement agent and other issuance costs from the sale of approximately 7.6 million shares of our common stock.
+As of September 30, 2011, we have the lesser of approximately \$30 million or 14.4 million shares of common stock remaining available under this facility.
+However, we may not be able to sell shares under either facility in the amounts desired or at all.